 RISE helps students realise this goal for their projects by giving them access to a global audience of potential supporters.
 U21 will ensure that each project will receive expert support as well as international exposure, working to attract pledges of support for the different projects from our global partners in industry and academia.

-Each project will also be entered into the RISE Awards, offering winning teams a bespoke package of acceleration and professional development opportunities.
+Each project will also be entered into the RISE Awards, offering winning teams a bespoke package of acceleration and professional development opportunities with a minimum value of $2000 per team.

 Why the Sustainable Development Goals?